MarcoGorelli/polars-plugins-tutorial/docs/vec_of_option.md

 ```

 That's a lot to digest at once, so let's take small steps and focus on the core logic.
-At the start, we store the indexes of the first and last null values:
+At the start, we store the indexes of the first and last non-null values:

 ```rust
 let first = chunked_arr.first_non_null().unwrap();